Landlord Tips & Tricks

 • Inspecting and repairing safety features, such as railings, lighting, and security systems

-Landlords must conduct exterior property inspections methodically and maintain proper documentation to demonstrate compliance with maintenance obligations.
+Landlords conduct exterior property inspections methodically and maintain proper documentation to demonstrate compliance with maintenance obligations.
 By effectively addressing potential issues during these inspections, landlords can reduce the likelihood of tenant complaints and potential legal disputes.

 Maintaining Compliance with Fair Housing Laws